crypt0log-hai/mhr-analysis/README.md

 DEBUG = True
 ```

-4. *Output*: The program will generate a `results.csv` file with the following format:
+4. *Output*: The program will generate a `malicious_hashes.csv` file with the following format:

 ```plaintext
 Hash, AV Hit Rate %, Last Seen